Jacob Israël de Haan: Assassination

 The 1985 publication of De Haan: The first political assassination in Palestine, by Shlomo Nakdimon and Shaul Mayzlish, revived wider interest in his assassination.
 Nakdimon and Mayzlish were able to trace Tehomi, then a businessman living in Hong Kong.
-Tehomi was interviewed for Israeli TV by Nakdimon and stated that Yitzhak Ben-Zvi, who later became the second President of Israel (1952-1963), must have ordered the assassination: "I have done what the Haganah decided had to be done.
+When interviewed for Israeli TV by Nakdimon, Tehomi said that Yitzhak Ben-Zvi, who later became the second President of Israel (1952–1963), must have ordered the assassination: "I have done what the Haganah decided had to be done.
 And nothing was done without the order of Yitzhak Ben-Zvi...
 I have no regrets because he (De Haan) wanted to destroy our whole idea of Zionism."
-Tehomi denied allegations that De Haan's assassination was related to his homosexuality: "I neither heard nor knew about this", adding "why is it someone's business what he does at his home?"
+Tehomi denied allegations that De Haan's assassination was related to his homosexuality: "I neither heard nor knew about this", adding "Why is it someone's business what he does at his home?"

-According to Gert Hekma, Zionists spread a rumour he had been killed by Arabs because of his sexual relations with Arab boys.
+According to Gert Hekma, Zionists spread a rumour that De Haan had been killed by Arabs because of his sexual relations with Arab boys.

-Aftermath and commemoration
+Aftermath

 De Haan was buried on the Mount of Olives.
 His funeral was attended by hundreds of Haredim, along with Zionist and British representatives.
 Following the funeral, many Haredim ventured into the city center to confront Zionists, and were barely restrained by the police.

 The headquarters of Agudath Israel received condolences from the British Palestine government, the French and Spanish consuls in Jerusalem, and various cables from around the world.
 In New York, ultra-Orthodox Jews circulated Yiddish leaflets praising De Haan and condemning "Torahless Zionists, who use violence to enslave the pious."
 The British authorities offered a reward for information leading to the arrest of the killer, but Tehomi was never caught.
 A young pioneer named Yaakov Gussman was briefly detained by the British police on suspicion of carrying out the assassination, but released for lack of evidence.

 The assassination caused shock in Palestine and Europe.
 Senior Zionist leaders, among them David Ben-Gurion, blamed each other.
-There was widespread speculation as to the identity of the assassin, with the theories postulated including him being a Zionist, a Haredi enraged over the revelations of De Haan's homosexuality, or an Arab lover.
+There was widespread speculation as to the identity of the assassin, with the theories postulated including him being a Zionist, a Haredi enraged over the revelations of De Haan's homosexuality, or an "Arab lover".

 De Haan's murder is considered the first political murder in the Jewish community in Palestine.
 His activities were perceived as undermining the struggle for the establishment of a Jewish state, but the assassination sparked a controversy and was harshly condemned by some.
-Labor movement publicist Moshe Beilinson wrote:
+Labor movement publicist Moshe Beilinson called the murder a moral breakdown of the Yishuv.